LynxarA-Coding/Palworld-Server-Creator/README.md

 ![img](https://i.imgur.com/XHYB2em.png)

-*Image is from 1.0.0, not updated due to the UI difference only in the Header (app name + version) text*
+*Image is from 1.0.0, not updated due to the UI difference only in the Header (app name + version) text.
+If any significant changes to the UI are made, the image will change*

 ## 🚀 Quick Start
 - Download the latest release from the Releases page: [here](https://github.com/LynxarA-Coding/PalworldServerCreator/releases/latest)